 Your favorites will stand out, though, and we think EMU will be one of them!
 So be in touch – we’re ready to answer your questions and help you apply for admission !

 - Learn more about EMU: lodging and maps | about the area | about EMU

 - Schedule another campus visit: come back during the school year and stay with a student.
 Attend some classes, go to a soccer game, eat in the cafeteria, just have fun!

 - Admissions counselors are only a phone call, , or IM away.
 Call 800-368-2665 with questions.

-EMU is among the nearly 30 schools participating in the annual Virginia Private College Week, July 30-August 4, 2012, sponsored by the Virginia College Savings Plan.
-Students who visit three Virginia private colleges July 30-August 4, 2012 will receive application fee waivers redeemable at any three of the 28 private colleges in the Council of Independent Colleges in Virginia, which promotes non-profit, independent colleges in Virginia and was instrumental in starting the state’s TAG program that offers Virginia residents up to $2,800 in grants – automatically! – for four years.
+EMU is among the nearly 30 schools participating in the annual Virginia Private College Week, sponsored by the Virginia College Savings Plan.
+Students who visit three Virginia private colleges during the designated week will receive application fee waivers redeemable at any three of the 26 participating private colleges in the Council of Independent Colleges in Virginia, which promotes non-profit, independent colleges in Virginia and was instrumental in starting the state’s TAG program that offers Virginia residents up to over $3,000 in grant money – automatically! – for four years.